dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 - If you make the diameter ten times larger, the volume increases by a factor of 1000
 - If you 100x the diameter, the volume increases by a factor of 1 million

 This is a (mostly) straightforward scaling argument.
 Archimedes asserts, without proof, that at most 10,000 grains of sand would fit into the volume of a poppy seed.
-He then states that a finger width (*dactyl*) is 40 poppy seeds long, so the grains of sand that would fit into a sphere with a diameter of one dactyl is at most
+He then states that a finger width (*dactyl*) is 40 poppy seeds, so the grains of sand that would fit into a sphere with a diameter of one dactyl is at most

 40<sup>3</sup> * 10,000 = 64,000 * 10,000 = 640 million